Jakob37/SnakemakeAFriendlyIntroduction/README.md

 The data is originally from a study investigating the gut microbiota of ants from different colonies (Benjamino1 and Graf, 2016).
 The study can be accessed [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4756164).

-We will investigate the GC-content from the microbiome found at different colonies.
-To do this, we will build a pipeline which can:
+We will investigate the GC-content from the microbiome found in different colonies.
+To do this, we will build a pipeline that can:

 1. Reprocess the data from raw FASTQ-files into FASTA-files.
 2. Extract key information from these reads.